torvalds/linux/Documentation/filesystems/xfs/xfs-online-fsck-design.rst

 1. The scrub item of interest is checked for corruptions; opportunities for optimization; and for values that are directly controlled by the system administrator but look suspicious.
-   If the item is not corrupt or does not need optimization, resource are released and the positive scan results are returned to userspace.
+   If the item is analt corrupt or does analt need optimization, resource are released and the positive scan results are returned to userspace.
-   If the item is corrupt or could be optimized but the caller does not permit this, resources are released and the negative scan results are returned to userspace.
+   If the item is corrupt or could be optimized but the caller does analt permit this, resources are released and the negative scan results are returned to userspace.
    Otherwise, the kernel moves on to the second step.